Admission exams: preparation and information

 Your preparation methods for these admission tests may be one or more of the following:

 - Study your textbooks and notes from the relevant courses.
-You may wish to use an outline such as the one printed in the MCAT Student Manual to help you structure your review and a commercial book of practice exams to familiarize yourself with the question format.
+You may wish to use an outline such as the one printed in the MCAT Content Outline to help you structure your review and a commercial book of practice exams to familiarize yourself with the question format.

 - Purchase a set of review materials and practice examinations.
 Set up a schedule for weekly review and practice exams, and adhere to it.

-- Enroll in a commercial coaching course such as Kaplan or Princeton Review.
+- You may choose to enroll in a commercial coaching course such as Kaplan or Princeton Review.
 If you elect this method of preparation, be sure to attend all classes, and do not stop there.
 Visit the Test Center as often as possible to work on practice tests and review the correct answers.
 Fees for commercial courses run over $1500.
 You have to find out if reduction in the cost is available to students receiving financial aid from the university.

 Applicants should plan to take the appropriate exam only once and NEVER TAKE THE EXAM UNLESS YOU HAVE FULLY PREPARED.
 You should only retake the exam if you were not adequately prepared the first time or if you had a bad experience that day.
 Most applicants do not change their score unless they significantly change their preparation for the retake.

 Specific test information

 Dental Admission Test (DAT):

 - Dental schools require the DAT for admission.

 - The test consists of four distinct areas; Survey of Natural Sciences (Biology, Gen Chem, and Organic Chem), Perceptual Ability, Reading Comprehension and Quantitative Reasoning.